gridai/grid-docs/docs/platform/2_Custom Cloud Credentials/3_adding-custom-cloud-credentials.md

   Enter a value: yes
 ```

 * Get the output from terraform.
-By default terraform hides the sensitive secret output
+By default terraform hides the sensitive secret output.

 ```bash
 terraform output -json | jq
 ```

-From the last command you'll get the following output:
+From the previous command, you should get the following output:

 ```javascript
 {